-Science Anti-Racism Taskforce (SART) includes frequently asked questions about racism on campus and a survey.
+Science Anti-Racism Taskforce (SART): Includes frequently asked questions about racism on campus and a survey.

-University of Waterloo Inclusive Communications Guide.
-Developed by more than 30 dedicated and caring communicators, this guide serves to provide advice on ways to make professional communications at UW more inclusive.
+University of Waterloo Inclusive Communications Guide: Developed by more than 30 dedicated and caring communicators, this guide serves to provide advice on ways to make professional communications at UW more inclusive.

-Resources & Allyship, Office of Indigenous Relations, including a "Did you know?" learning section.
+Resources & Allyship, Office of Indigenous Relations: Includes "Did you know?" learning section.